 Community feedback will again be sought on the short listed option portfolios before a final regional water strategy for each region is developed.

 The final regional water strategies for each region will include:

 - a final package of actions approved by government,

 - an implementation plan including a clear governance structure for delivery, and

 - opportunities for local and regional partnerships

 All of which will be focused on maximising water security benefits that are distributed for the best economic and community outcomes.

-The Greater Hunter Regional Water Strategy has been finalised and will be implemented over the coming years.
+The Greater Hunter Regional Water Strategy has been finalised and is being implemented.

 |Region Water Strategy||Consultation on draft strategy||Implementation of final strategy|

 1. Joint organisations are an entity under the NSW Local Government Act 1993 to perform three principal function in a region: strategic planning and priority setting, intergovernmental collaboration and shared leadership and advocacy.
 Each joint organisation comprises at least three member councils and aligns with one of the State’s strategic growth planning regions.